microsoftgraph/aspnet-snippets-sample/README.md

    >If you see any errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive may resolve this issue.

 5. Sign in with your personal account or your work or school administrator account, and grant the requested permissions.
-This sample requests permission scopes that can only be granted by an admin.
+This sample requests commercial permission scopes that can only be granted by an admin.

 6. Choose a snippets category, such as Users, Files, or Mail.